savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 - **Authentication** "you're communicating with who you think you are"
 - **Data integrity** "in the way you intended to"
-- **Encryption**: "in which no one besides the intended recipient can understand"
+- **Encryption**: "in a format that only the intended recipient can understand"

 #### What authentication does for you